TM-64/SHC/Two Month/README.md

 # Two Month
-The progeams I wrote for sparrow two month
+The programs I wrote for sparrow two month